Close Menu

 The future of European aviation relies heavily on the strategic consolidation of its airlines.
 With strong, unified efforts from both industry leaders and regulatory bodies, it’s possible to foster a more competitive and resilient market that meets the demands of an evolving global landscape.

-Air Europa aviation consolidation European Commission IAG Lufthansa ryanair
+aviation European Commission IAG Lufthansa ryanair

 News Team